Columbia Work Camp

 Did You Know?

-Columbia Work Camp (FL): don’t visit until the inmate notifies you that your visitation application has been approved.
+One critical detail: don't visit until the inmate confirms your visitation application has been approved.

 This guide is compiled from official facility documentation and community feedback.
 Learn how we verify